kontainapp/kkm/README.md

 ```

-The script will fail if the local system is incapable of runnign KKM.
+The script will fail if the local system is incapable of running KKM.

 # License
 Check licenses directory and individual file for applicable licenses.